Getting A Tattoo While Taking Aspirin Or Blood Thinners

 Below are a number of issues that can be presented if taking blood thinning medication or aspirin before/after your tattooing session.

 Health risk due to blood loss

-Although very small tattoos shouldn’t cause too much of a problem, if you’ve got an all-day tattooing session booked in, then the potentially large amount of blood that you could loose throughout the day could cause many dangerous side effect that are associated with blood loss.
+Although very small tattoos shouldn’t cause too much of a problem, if you’ve got an all-day tattooing session booked in, then the potentially large amount of blood that you could lose throughout the day could cause many dangerous side effects that are associated with blood loss.

 Always consult a doctor before getting tattooed if you have a serious medical condition, and never stop taking any medication without your doctor’s advice beforehand.

 When being tattooed, every so often (normally very frequently), your artist will have to wipe over the area that they’re working on with a paper towel to remove any excess ink and blood that is pooling on the surface of the skin and obscuring their view of the stencil that is being traced.